Jimmy Kazan: Enosis Neon Paralimni

 On 5 October 2025, Kazan joined Enosis Neon Paralimni in the Cypriot First Division during the 2025–26 season.
 He scored his first goal for the club on 22 October, in a 2–0 win against Chalkanoras Idaliou in the Cypriot Cup, two minutes after entering as a second-half substitute.
+Kazan finished the season with 25 league appearances and one goal in two cup appearances.

+Jwaya

+On 7 September 2026, Kazan returned to Lebanon, signing for Lebanese Premier League club Jwaya.
+The move was reported as being worth more than US$90,000, with a reported monthly salary of more than US$20,000.

 International career

 In September 2025, Kazan took part in a training camp with the Lebanon national under-20 team in Tabarja, Lebanon, ahead of the 2025 WAFF U-20 Championship.
+He subsequently made his under-20 debut in July 2026, playing four friendly games against Syria and Tajikistan in preparation for the 2027 AFC U-20 Asian Cup qualification.
+He scored once against Tajikistan.
+Kazan played both qualification games, scoring against South Korea, and helped Lebanon qualify for the final tournament.

+Kazan received his first senior call-up to the Lebanon national team in May 2026, and made his debut as a second-half substitute in a 2027 Asian Cup qualification game against Yemen on 4 June, which Lebanon lost 2–0.